marcgurevitx/cookiecutter-miniscript/README.md

-This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template for creating projects written with the [MiniScript](https://miniscript.org/) language and/or [Mini Micro](https://miniscript.org/MiniMicro/) fantasy computer.
+This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template for creating projects written in the [MiniScript](https://miniscript.org/) language and/or [Mini Micro](https://miniscript.org/MiniMicro/) fantasy computer.